Projects and Items

 Note

-Choreonoid is still under development and may sometimes be frozen.
-So, we recommend you to press this button frequently while you are creating a project.
+Choreonoid still has many parts under development and may crash suddenly, so it is recommended to press this button frequently while creating projects.

-If you try to overwrite save when there is no original project file, the same operation as “Save As” is performed.
+When you try to execute overwrite saving when there is no base project file, the same function as “Save As” is executed.